Travel-Specific Features

 Key takeaways

-• Compression straps dramatically improve load stability — the benefit isn't just volume, it's how the bag feels on your back.
+• Compression straps stabilize the load.
+The benefit isn't just volume, it's how the bag feels on your back.

 • Check buckle brand (AustriAlpin, ITW Nexus) and webbing width for durability.